 As the leading cause of vision loss, macular degeneration affects roughly 10 million Americans and isn’t curable.
 The team of experts at Tayani Institute can help you manage your macular degeneration and slow the loss of your vision.
-With convenient locations in San Clemente, Mission Viejo, Laguna Hills, Needles, Blythe, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, the clinic offers many of today’s most innovative treatments in ocular medicine.
+With convenient locations in San Clemente, Mission Viejo, Laguna Hills, Needles, Blythe, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, the clinic offers many of today’s most innovative treatments in ocular medicine.
 To schedule your appointment for macular degeneration management, call the clinic nearest you or use the online booking tool today.

 Macular degeneration is an eye disease without a cure, resulting in the gradual decline of your vision.
 The condition occurs when your retina — the area on the back of your eye that reflects incoming images — deteriorates with age.